HomepageEntertainmentStreamingApple Music vs. Spotify

 The Bottom Line

-If you’re a music enthusiast who loves finding new songs and artists, while easily sharing with friends, you’ll be happy with Spotify.
-If, on the other hand, you’re more attracted to an enormous music library and want to be among the first to listen to new songs, you can’t go wrong with Apple Music.
+If you’re a music enthusiast who loves finding new songs and artists and wants the latest in algorithmic and prompt‑based discovery, you’ll be happy with Spotify.
+If, on the other hand, you prefer a vast catalog with curated radio, personalized mixes, and an always‑on Discovery Station, you can’t go wrong with Apple Music.